jlengstorf/lengstorf.com/content/about.md

   Acting like a cool guy in Barcelona.
 {{< /caption >}}

 I've been on the road ever since.
 And now?
-I work a manageable 40 hours each week; I explore a new city every month or so; I spend more time than ever with loved ones; I've lost 30 lbs.
+I work a manageable 40 hours each week; I explore a new city every month or so; I spend more time than ever with loved ones; I've lost 40 lbs.

 **I'm happier than I've ever been.**

 But here's the thing: I don't think what I did was extraordinary.
 In fact, I think *anyone* can find the same happiness. *Starting today.*

 I started this website to show anyone who's ever felt like I used to feel that there's a better way, and it doesn't take anything but a will to change.

-And, look: I'm not selling anything.
-I don't have a product to sell you.
-I just wish someone would have told me this stuff before I spent a decade killing myself at a keyboard.

 I've put together a guide to show you how to get your hours under control, how to start working remotely, and — ultimately — how to travel the world for less than it costs to rent an apartment in the US.